 Currently, there are relatively few cases of coronavirus in Sri Lanka.
-On 2 April, 146 infections were reported with 3 casualties.
-Because not everyone can be tested for the coronavirus, it cannot be said for certain whether these numbers paint an accurate number of the reality of the situation.
-Despite this relatively low number, the government of Sri Lanka has taken exceptionally strict measures.
-A travel ban has been put in place for all tourists and business travellers, even if they possess a valid visa.
+However, since the start of October, the number of infections in the country is quickly rising.
+On 15 October, 5,170 infections were reported with 13 casualties.
+Because not everyone can be tested for the coronavirus, it cannot be said for certain whether these numbers paint an accurate picture of the reality of the situation.
+In Katunayake, a suburb of the city Negombo, a curfew has been implemented due to the high number of new infections.
+A travel ban has been put in place for all tourists and business travellers until further notice, even if they possess a valid visa.

 Sri Lanka has taken resolute measures to stop the further spread of the coronavirus

 Can I currently apply for a Sri Lanka visa?

 It is currently possible to submit a visa application for Sri Lanka.
 However, new applications are not immediately processed by the immigration service.
 The visa applications will be put on hold until the travel ban of Sri Lanka is lifted.
 Eearlier, it was announced that the country would allow travellers to enter again starting 1 August.
 However, this has been postponed, the travel ban remains in effect.
 As soon as it is permitted again to travel to Sri Lanka, additional requirements will likely apply.
 Travellers will need to apply for a visa before departure, and the visas will be more expensive initially.
 Aside from that, a number of health-related requirements will be implemented.
 As soon as the immigration service starts processing visa applications, the visas will most likely be issued within a matter of days.

 I’m still in Sri Lanka, what do I do?